 3. Be clever with design

-Laurence and I are loving the series ‘Below Deck’ at the moment, it’s a complete guilty pleasure – it features the crew and guests of a £20 million-pound super yacht.
+Laurence and I are loving the series ‘Below Deck’ at the moment, it’s a complete guilty pleasure – it features the crew and guests of a £20 million-pound superyacht.
 What is great (and relevant here!) is the amazing functionality of the design.
-The space is absolute luxury but designed with ultimate functionality.
+The space is an absolute luxury but designed with ultimate functionality.

 For your home, clever design solutions will mean that you can get your sqm rate down.
 This means you can cut down on the wall space and floor space that could, otherwise be adding to the cost of your build.
 Depending on where you build (the National Park authorities that we work with have a 30% increase in original footprint rule for instance) you may also need to be clever with your design in terms of functionality – it’s not always just a cost consideration.
 Building in furniture is perfect for functionality and clean lines.
 Consider communal space for wardrobes/storage etc, by doing this you can keep those functions out of bedrooms, keeping your sqm down and allowing more space for study/play within the rooms.

 I hope that has given you some inspiration for your new home.
-If you would like a bit more, take a look at some of our recent architectural projects here on our website and regularly updated on our social media.
-You can also sign up to our monthly newsletter for all the latest news, updates, hot topics and more, click here to sign up.
+If you would like a bit more, take a look at some of our recent architectural projects here on our website and regularly update on our social media.
+You can also sign up for our monthly newsletter for all the latest news, updates, hot topics and more, click here to sign up.

 Written by Verity Lovelock.
 Verity is an Architect at BBD Architects, based in Romsey, Hampshire.
 She is passionate about residential design and promotes happiness and health through all areas of residential design in her practice.